RavenCutie21/Voice-Changer-Settings/README.md

 In the folder where start_http.bat is press "control+L" type "cmd" press "enter" (if this doesnt open a CMD with the path of your folder showing, use the cd command to navigate to that folder) type "start_http.bat" press "enter"

+doing this will install all dependencies and make the voice changer run, you will always open the file to start the voice changer.

 IF your GPU is not showing and you have an NVidia Graphics card make sure you have the NVIDIA Cuda Toolkit drivers installed, you can do a google search and find it.

 If you have an AMD or Intel GPU you should have the DirectML version of W-Okada's Realtime voice changer client installed.
 To tell the difference if you look at the GPU section, if theres a dropdown menu, thats the NVidia one, as of Version 11.
 If it says cpu, 0, 1, 2, 3, then you are on the AMD&Intel one.